 Michigan’s official fossil is the mastodon.
 During the Pleistocene, this state was the home to huge animals like mammoths and mastodons, so there is no wonder that Mammut americanum remains were chosen as the state’s symbolic fossil.

-The only know mastodon trackway was discovered in Washtenaw County, near Saline.
+The only known mastodon trackway was discovered in Washtenaw County, near Saline.
 Mastodon fossils are found in the Great Lakes Region and Upper Midwest.

 An interesting fact is that the Petoskey stone, the state’s official rock, is actually a fossilized coral.
 Hexagonaria percarinata is an example of tubular coral that formed the Paleozoic reefs.

 Other fossils that can be found in the Wolverine State are the fish fossils from the Devonian period.
-Placoderms, antiarchs, arthrodires, ptycodonts, or acanthodians are included inside the sedimentary rocks of Michigan.
+Placoderms, antiarchs, arthrodires, ptycodonts, or acanthodians are included in the sedimentary rocks of Michigan.